pylover/not-yet-scrum/README.md

 - Markdown
 - Plain text

+### No Stand-up meetings

+Daily meetings are overkill.
+As you know, many open-source projects are done and or in progress without daily meetings.
+I think daily stand-up meetings are outdated.

+I think a good (descriptive) Nugget (see below) is enough for a developer to deliver a feature or bugfix.

 ### Nugget

 `Nugget` is what we deliver to developers to describe them what to do.